-The magic of the bush doof lies not just in gathering as a tribe to collectively bust a move to psychedelic tunes you can’t find anywhere else.
-It’s the freedom discovered under a gum tree a million miles from the pesky world that makes doofing such a special experience!
+The magic of the bush doof lies not just in gathering with the tribe for a psychedelic boogie you won’t get anywhere else.
+It’s the freedom you discovered under a gum tree a million miles from the pesky world that makes doofing such a special experience!

 A doof is a place where, no longer bound by the usual constraints of “civilised society”, we can frolic in free and naked ecstasy.
 It’s a place where nobody cares what you wear, no demands are made on your time, and you can express yourself without fear.

-So, logically, it follows that nothing is more anti-doof than the presence of a big fat judgey cat sitting up on their moral high horse judging all the filthy hippies below.
+So, logically, it follows that nothing is more anti-doof than the presence of a big fat judgey cat sitting up on their moral high horse judging all the silly hippies below.
 Right?

 Wrong!
 Whilst you’ll often hear the phrase, “I don’t judge maaan” (except of course, judgements relating to judgey people, who are judged to be despicable judgers!) uttered at a doof, there are in fact times when it’s not only perfectly acceptable to judge, but it’s necessary.
 Of course, we aren’t talking about judging someone’s value as a person here, we are talking about judging behaviours and attitudes which fly in the face of the doofing creed.

 Gaia, Mother Nature, Creation, call it what you will, doofers have a massive hard on for the Earth.
-Inside each doofer is a little tiny Planeteer trying to foil the evil, morbidly obese corporate bad guy who wants nothing more than to turn our bush into a wasteland overflowing with nuclear sludge and the plastic remnants of a consumerist society gone mad.
+Inside each doofer is a little tiny Planeteer trying to foil the corporate pig who wants nothing more than to turn our bush into a wasteland overflowing with nuclear sludge and the plastic remnants of a consumerist society gone mad.

 Which is why, if you see someone littering at a doof, whether it be throwing a ciggie butt or empty into the nearest bush or casually pushing a couch down to the bottom of a ravine (ahh!
 Outta sight, outta mind!) it is OK to say, “Hey!
 That’s not OK!”.

-Of course this doesn’t mean you need to tackle the perpetrator, brand the word “LITTER BUG” across the largest most accessible piece of flesh they have, and give them a stern talking to before release.
+Of course this doesn’t mean you need to tackle the perpetrator, brand the word “LITTER BUG” across their largest, most accessible piece of flesh, and give them a stern talking to before release.
 A simple, “can you please use the bins” will go a long way.

 Leaving a doof under the influence

 We get it.
 It’s been a long weekend.
-You are just about all doofed out.
-It happens to the most party hardy of us.
-By the end of the party a nap in the back of the van just aint gunna cut it.
-All you want to do is go home, fashion a nest out of the nearest linen pile you can find, stick an IV into your arm and sleep until you can feel your legs again.
+You are all doofed out and nap in the back of the van just aint’ gonna cut it.
+All you want to do is go home, fashion a nest out of the nearest linen pile you can find, stick an IV of vitamins into your arm and sleep until you can feel your legs again.

 Going MA in a PG place